Is your breastfeeding baby nursing all the time? It may just be another one of their growth spurts!

 “How Do I Handle This?”

 Don’t let this be a stressful time for you.
-Rather, enjoy your baby and taking these extra little opportunities to enjoy and bond with your child.
+It passes quickly.
+Instead, enjoy your baby and take these extra little opportunities to snuggle, bond and enjoy your child.

 More Articles You Might Like: